-One of my favourite cities, Vienna is always elegant, but never more so than during Advent.
-Beginning in mid-November, the city puts on some of the best Christmas markets anywhere – just like she has for hundreds of years.
+One of my favourite cities, Vienna is always charming and elegant, but never more so than during Advent, when she puts on some of the best Christmas markets anywhere – just like she has for hundreds of years.
+Nothing tacky here; in Vienna, Christmas markets are all about style.

-I adore the Christkindlmarkt at Rathausplatz.
-It’s so colourful, vibrant and lively.
-It’s also full of children.
+Christkindlmarkt at Rathausplatz is vibrant and lively, and full of children.
 During Advent, City Hall hosts the Christkindl Werkstatt, a workshop for children aged 3 – 18.
 About 80 000 children stop by here in the weeks before Christmas and entire school classes reserve time.
 With rosy cheeks, all flush with excitement and anticipation, they queue outside.

-Inside, happy children dressed in aprons and high hats are covered in flour, baking – or playing with rolling pins.
-Others make animal pictures and wooden frames, key rings, leather bracelets, candles, ceramic cups – all sorts of wonderful, self made Christmas presents.
+Inside, happy children dressed in aprons and bakers’ hats are covered in flour, baking – or playing with rolling pins.
+Others make animal pictures and wooden frames, key rings, leather bracelets, candles, ceramic cups and goblets – all sorts of wonderful, self-made Christmas presents.

 If you’re considering a city break with kids before Christmas, Vienna is the natural choice.
 And if you’re thinking of enjoying a weekend sans kids, Vienna is also an excellent option.
 At night, the Christmas markets look especially bewitching.
 It might be a bit of a chill in the air, so try a mug or three of lovely mulled wine or Weinachtspunsch.
 A designed-for-the-occasion mug in one hand, the love of your life in the other… very romantic.

-This post is part of Lonely Planet’s Blogsherpa carnival on magical/memorable city experiences hosted by Denise Pulis at Travel with Den Den
+This post is part of Lonely Planet’s Blogsherpa carnival on magical/memorable city experiences.

 I remember Christmas markets in Belgium – with the town hall in Brussels all lit up with lights.
 Sigh… I miss Europe at Christmas!
 Can’t get used to a southern hemisphere summer Christmas!